scala-js/scala-js-website/doc/js-interoperability.md

 TODO Improve this section.

-The recommanded entry point from JavaScript to Scala.js is to use a top-level object in Scala.js with some methods:
+The recommended entry point from JavaScript to Scala.js is to use a top-level object in Scala.js with some methods:

     package my.application